 Down syndrome occurs when an individual has a full or partial extra copy of chromosome 21.
 This additional genetic material alters the course of development and causes the characteristics associated with Down syndrome.

-Down syndrome is the most commonly occurring chromosomal condition.
+Down syndrome is the most common chromosomal cause of developmental delay.
 One in every 691 babies in the United States is born with Down syndrome.